Omar-Zaafarany/SensorFusion_Class2021/README.md

 <img src="media/ObstacleDetectionFPS.gif" width="700" height="400" />

-## Classroom Workspace
+## Local Installation

-The workspace provided in the SFND classroom comes preinstallated with everything that you need to finish the exercises and projects.
 Versions used by Udacity for this ND are as follows:

 * Ubuntu 20.04.1 LTS
 * PCL - v1.7.2